 Illegal faith schools are deliberately left unregistered to avoid regulations on the quality of education young people should receive.
 At these establishments, the curriculum can be very restricted.
 Children enrolled there leave education with limited, if any, ability to read and write in English, no qualifications and no skills to get work.
 This leaves children unprepared for life in modern Britain, and potentially unaware of fundamental British values.
 They may even be taught extremist, regressive and discriminatory social attitudes, and they do so without scrutiny.

 In some parts of the country, local authorities believe there to be more illegal, unregistered faith schools than registered ones.
 This is an endemic problem, yet there have been troubling signs of reluctance from local authorities to investigate and identify these schools.
-Since January 2016, the Office for Standards in Education (Ofsted) has identified 291 possible unregistered schools.
+According to Ofsted, at least 350 unregistered schools have been set up across Britain.